-Turning to the socio-political dimensions of the topic, one participant asked whether social scientists were involved in the DECIMALS projects.
+Turning to the socio-political dimensions of the topic, one participant asked whether social scientists were involved in DMF projects.
 Dr Kuswanto explained it wasn’t the case for now, but that this was just the beginning of the involvement of developing countries in the topic.

 How might Indonesia engage with SRM?